mawillcockson/dotfiles/Windows_gpg.md

 The goal of this process will be to get [Python][] installed, so that the rest of the install can be automated.

-If you already have installed, you can skip to [the setup.][./README.md#setup] However, some of the tools I use rely on having [PowerShell][] set up the way this guide sets it up.
+If you already have [Python][], you can skip to [the setup.][./README.md#setup] However, some of the tools I use rely on having [PowerShell][] set up the way this guide sets it up.

 # Getting the repository

 In order to get and use the repository we need [`git`][git], [`gpg`][gnupg], and [`python`][python].

-All three of these can be downloaded and installed using [scoop][], which we will download an install in a following section.
+All three of these can be downloaded and installed using [scoop][], which we will download and install in a following section.

 We also need a program to help automate downloading and installing all these programs.
 We'll use [Windows PowerShell][PowerShell] for this.